 Vampires vs. the Bronx Ending, Explained

 The latest addition to Netflix’s Halloween 2020 assemblage, ‘Vampires vs. the Bronx’ is a proud and unabashed homage to the 1980s camp horror classics like ‘The Lost Boys’, ‘The Monster Squad’, and ‘Fright Night’.
 From the camerawork to the editing to the score, the film resonates with a sense of nostalgia and a deep admiration for the movies that the filmmakers grew up with.
 However, what sets Osmany Rodriguez’s web film apart is that it deftly oscillates between absurdity and social conscience.
-It takes the age-old trope of youth standing up against evil and uses it to address a very sensitive modern issue, the gentrification of predominantly minority neighborhoods.
+It takes the age-old trope of youth standing up against evil and uses it to address a very sensitive modern issue: the gentrification of predominantly minority neighborhoods.
 SPOILERS AHEAD

 Vampires vs. the Bronx Plot Synopsis

 The film opens in a very typical horror fashion.
-Zoe Saldana makes a brief appearance as Becky, a local manicurist in the Bronx who has just sold her business to a real-estate developer.
-In short few minutes, Rodriguez masterfully uses the MCU actress’ star power and her character’s eventual death to set up the plot of the film.
+Zoe Saldana makes a brief appearance as Becky, a local manicurist in the Bronx who has just sold her business to a real estate developer.
+In a short few minutes, Rodriguez masterfully uses the MCU actress’ star power and her character’s eventual death to set up the plot of the film.
 Miguel (Jaden Michael), Luis (Gregory Diaz IV), and Bobby (Gerald W. Jones III) are three friends with vastly different personalities.
 Miguel, despite his young age, is politically inclined (which has earned him the moniker Lil’ Mayor) and desperately trying to preserve the unique culture and social structure of his neighborhood against the onslaught of rapid real-estate development.
-Luis is a nerd and fiercely loyal toward his two friends.
+Luis is a nerd and fiercely loyal to his two friends.
 Bobby has lost his father to gang violence and is actively courted by the local gangsters to join their crew.

 One night, while hiding from a gangster, Miguel sees a vampire killing the aforementioned gangster and realizes that the neighborhood is facing an invasion by the creatures of the night.
 Their front is the same real-estate business that has been buying all the properties in the Bronx, the Murnau Properties.
 When he first tells his friends, they predictably don’t believe him.
 But once they see the coffins and the vampires, they come to the same conclusion as Miguel that the Bronx is in grave danger, and they have to do something about it.